paulf-999/airflow_templates/dags/template_dag_w_metadata_trigger/README.md

 ## Airflow DAG Template - including step to fetch DAG metadata

+Note: for details on the Airflow dag used to retrieve dag runtime stats/metadata, see: [get_dag_runtime_stats](https://github.com/paulf-999/airflow_templates/tree/main/dags/get_dag_runtime_stats).

+---

-This diretory describes the template Airflow DAG file/folder structure, as well as conventions used.
+This directory describes the template Airflow DAG file/folder structure, as well as conventions used.

 Where the purpose of each of the files within the template are as follows: